 In the event of an emergency involving an imminent threat on campus, campus security will confirm that there is a significant emergency or dangerous situation in conjunction with university administration and local police departments and will issue an immediate campus-wide notification.
-This same group determines the content of the notification and utilizes the university's emergency notification system (optin emergency alerts via email, text message, Facebook or Twitter message) to notify the campus community, whether on or off-campus.
+This same group determines the content of the notification and utilizes the university's emergency notification system (opt-out emergency alerts via email, text message) to notify the campus community, whether on or off-campus.